-Top 5 3rd Quarter Trades of AR - GuruFocus.com
+Top 5 3rd Quarter Trades of Ar - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ARQ WEALTH ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Archford Capital Strategies, LLC’s top five trades of the quarter.

-ARQ WEALTH ADVISORS, LLC reduced their investment in NAS:LMBS by 60,827 shares.
-The trade had a 2.1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.11.
+Archford Capital Strategies, LLC reduced their investment in NYSE:AVLR by 17,896 shares.
+The trade had a 0.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $89.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, First Trust Low Duration Mortgage Opportunities ET has a price-earnings ratio of 18.69 and a price-book ratio of 2.42.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.36 and a price-book ratio of 3.45.

-During the quarter, ARQ WEALTH ADVISORS, LLC bought 56,788 shares of ARCA:SPDW for a total holding of 545,310.
-The trade had a 1.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $28.83.
+During the quarter, Archford Capital Strategies, LLC bought 40,669 shares of ARCA:IBDN for a total holding of 124,567.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.